 This course is a study of the Pentateuch and historical books and a biblical-theological analysis of Old Testament history development in terms of the covenantal structure of the history of OT.
-A Canon-doctrine, history of collection, classification, and attestation; Text-language, transmission, versions; Higher criticism- history, types, and current directions.
+A Canon-doctrine, history of collection, classification, and attestation; Text-language, transmission, versions.
 (Previous number OT 504).